saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds/index.md

 ## Security

 Amazon RDS Read Replicas - If the master database is encrypted, the read replicas are encrypted.

+## OS patch upgrade

+On the Amazon RDS console to view if your RDS instance needs OS patching.
+Periodically, Amazon RDS performs maintenance on Amazon RDS resources.
+Maintenance most often involves updates to the DB instance's underlying operating system (OS) or database engine version.
+Updates to the operating system most often occur for security issues and should be done as soon as possible.

+Maintenance items require that Amazon RDS take your DB instance offline for a short time.
+Maintenance that require a resource to be offline include scale compute operations, which generally take only a few minutes from start to finish, and required operating system or database patching.
+Required patching is automatically scheduled only for patches that are related to security and instance reliability.
+Such patching occurs infrequently (typically once every few months) and seldom requires more than a fraction of your maintenance window.

+DB instances are not automatically backed up when an OS update is applied, so you should back up your DB instances before you apply an update.
+You can view whether a maintenance update is available for your DB instance by using the RDS console, the AWS CLI, or the Amazon RDS API.
+If an update is available, it is indicated by the word Available or Required in the Maintenance column for the DB instance on the Amazon RDS console.

 ## Troubleshooting